GraphRAG-Induced Dual Knowledge Structure Graphs for Personalized Learning Path Recommendation: Methodology

-We adopt Proximal Policy Optimization (PPO) \cite{SchWD2017} as the model for the prerequisite relation agent, as it is one of the most performant reinforcement learning models currently available.
+\looseness=-1 \textit{b) Policy:} We adopt Proximal Policy Optimization (PPO) \cite{SchWD2017} as the model for the prerequisite relation agent, as it is one of the most performant reinforcement learning models currently available.
 PPO is particularly effective at identifying the optimal sequence of knowledge concepts to achieve the learning goal.
 Specifically, PPO consists of two primary components: a policy network (Actor) $\pi ( \mathbf{G}\left| \mathbf{s}_t;\theta \right.)$ and a value network (Critic) $V( \mathbf{s}_t;\phi)$, where $\theta$ and $\phi$ represent the respective network parameters.

 \looseness=-1 The goal of the policy network is to generate a probability distribution over the knowledge concepts in the dataset.
-The state of the P-agent is fed into the policy network, which outputs a corresponding probability distribution over the knowledge concepts.
+The state of the P-agent is fed into the policy network, which outputs a corresponding probability distribution over the KCs.

-where $FC$ is the fully connected layer.
+where $\mathrm{Linear}$ is the fully connected layer.
 The value network takes the state of the relation agent as input and evaluates the reward associated with that state.

-During each training step, we optimize PPO using a loss function similar to GEHRL \cite{CheSX2023}.
+\looseness=-1 During each training step, we optimize PPO using a loss function similar to GEHRL \cite{CheSX2023}.
 The value network is trained using the mean squared error (MSE) loss function with gradient descent.

 where $Re_t$ represents the reward at step $t$, the computation of which will be detailed later, and $\gamma$ denotes the discount factor.
-Based on existing reinforcement learning optimization algorithms for sequential decision-making, we optimized the policy network using PPO-clip \cite{CheSX2023}.
+Based on existing reinforcement learning optimization algorithms, we optimized the policy network using PPO-clip \cite{CheSX2023}.

 where $r_t(\theta)$ represents the probability ratio $\frac{\pi ( \left.
 G \right|s_t;\theta)}{\pi \left( \left.
-G \right|s_t;\theta _{old} \right)}$, $\epsilon=0.2$ is a hyperparameter, and $clip( r_t( \theta ) ,1-\epsilon ,1+\epsilon ) \hat{A}_t$ modifies the surrogate objective by clipping the probability ratio, which removes the incentive for moving $r_t$ outside of the interval $[1-\epsilon, 1+\epsilon]$.
+G \right|s_t;\theta _{old} \right)}$, $\epsilon=0.2$ is a hyperparameter, and $\mathrm{clip}( r_t( \theta ) ,1-\epsilon ,1+\epsilon ) \hat{A}_t$ modifies the surrogate objective by clipping the probability ratio, which removes the incentive for moving $r_t$ outside of the interval $[1-\epsilon, 1+\epsilon]$.